 MCD Global Health was selected by UNICEF to implement a water, sanitation, and hygiene (WASH) project assisted by its partner Mavila, a local non-governmental organization (NGO), in Madagascar.
-This program aims to assist Madagascar in meeting its goal of universal access to WASH by 2030.
+This program aimed at assisting Madagascar in meeting its goal of universal access to WASH by 2030.

 In Madagascar, a 2018 survey indicated that 57% of the population do not have access to an improved water source.
 At the same time, water resources are under pressure from human activities and increasingly vulnerable to climate change: Flooding from cyclones in coastal areas and, in the south of Madagascar, prolonged drought.